openconfig/featureprofiles/feature/gribi/otg_tests/ipv4_entry_test/README.md

         *   Validate that packets forwarded between ATE ports 1 and (2 and 3),
             ensuring that traffic is forwarded.
     *   Single IPv4Entry -> NHG -> non-existent NH.
-        *   Send a Modify() containing 2 AFTOperations that Install 198.51.100.0/24 to NextHopGroup containing next-hops that do not exist.
+        *   Send a Modify() containing 2 AFTOperations that install 198.51.100.0/24 to NextHopGroup containing next-hops that do not exist.
 Validate that FAILED error is received for all the 2 operations.
 Ensure that traffic to 198.51.100.0/24 is blackholed.
     *   Single IPv4Entry -> NHG -> NH with down interface
-        *   Install 198.51.100.0/24 to NextHopGroup containing a NextHop that references (interface_ref) a down interface and override the destination MAC (mac_address), ensure that FIB_PROGRAMMED is returned.
+        *   Install 198.51.100.0/24 to NextHopGroup containing a NextHop that references (interface\_ref) a down interface and override the destination MAC (mac\_address), ensure that `FIB_PROGRAMMED` is returned.

+If the device supports it, repeat this test with gRIBI client persistence mode `DELETE` without flushing entries between cases.

 ## Config Parameter coverage